 Mark writes extensively about student financial aid policy.
-He has testified before Congress about student aid on several occasions.
+He has testified before Congress and federal/state agencies about student aid on several occasions.

-Mark has been quoted in more than 5,000 newspaper and magazine articles in the last five years.
-He has written for the New York Times, Wall Street Journal, Washington Post, Reuters, Huffington Post, US News & World Report, Newsweek and Time Magazine.
+Mark has been quoted in more than 10,000 newspaper and magazine articles.
+He has written for the New York Times, Wall Street Journal, Washington Post, Reuters, Huffington Post, U.S. News & World Report, Money Magazine, Bottom Line/Personal, Forbes, Newsweek and Time Magazine.
 He was named a Money Hero by Money Magazine.
-He is the author of three bestselling books about scholarships and financial aid, including Filing the FAFSA (2015-2016 Edition) and Secrets to Winning a Scholarship.
+He is the author of four bestselling books about scholarships and financial aid, including Twisdoms about Paying for College, Filing the FAFSA and Secrets to Winning a Scholarship.

 Mark serves on the editorial board of the Journal of Student Financial Aid and the editorial advisory board of Bottom Line/Personal (a Boardroom, Inc. publication).
-He is also a member of the board of trustees of the Center for Excellence in Education and a member of the board of directors of the National Scholarship Providers Association.
+He is also a member of the board of trustees of the Center for Excellence in Education.
+Mark previously served as a member of the board of directors of the National Scholarship Providers Association.

-Before joining Edvisors, Mark was publisher of the Fastweb and FinAid web sites owned by Monster Worldwide.
+Mark is currently Publisher and VP of Strategy at Cappex.com, a web site that helps students achieve their college dreams by connecting them with colleges and scholarshipos.
+Mark has served previously as publisher of the Edvisors, Fastweb and FinAid web sites.
 He has previously been employed at Just Research, the MIT Artificial Intelligence Laboratory, Bitstream Inc. and the Planning Research Corporation.

-Mark is also President of MK Consulting Inc., a consulting firm focused on computer science, artificial intellignece, and statistical and policy analysis.
+Mark is President of Cerebly, Inc. (formerly MK Consulting, Inc.), a consulting firm focused on computer science, artificial intelligence, and statistical and policy analysis.